 - Access to Missouri State's online community, MarooNation.

 - Networking: connecting with alumni in similar fields, positions and locations.

 - Being informed: receive the most up-to-date information about what’s happening on campus and in your academic field.

 - Celebrating all things maroon and white with special event invitations and reunions.

 - Giving back to the University community in a way that fits you – shaping the future of Missouri State.

 - Sharing your story.
 Leaving your mark.
 Defining your legacy.

 Alumni events are held in cities throughout the United States.
 These events are great opportunities for you to network, establish new relationships and reconnect with old friends in your area.
 See the upcoming alumni events to find an event in an area near you.

 Alumni donors can demonstrate their desire to continue improving the quality of education of the sociology program at Missouri State by giving a private contribution.Your gift – no matter its size – supports sociology programs, funds scholarships, improves facilities and provides for faculty development and research.

-Our alumni apply their skills various fields in different places all over the world.
+Our alumni apply their skills in various fields all over the world.